SLeess/SLeess/README.md

 Hi, My name's @Lsen, interested in learning about programming and technologies.

 ### Languages and Systems
-I’m currently learning C#, Java, Python language, and specially Laravel Framework.
+Currently, I'm primarily learning PHP, using the Laravel framework, and JavaScript, using React JS.
+I'm also studying C#, Java, and Python..
 I'm also learning to use Docker and Ubuntu OS.
 And yet, I'm looking to collaborate on the develop world.